Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 Left-click on “Core Isolation (System Settings), which appears at the top of the search results.

-How To Enable Or Disable Core Isolation Memory Integrity In Windows.
+How to Enable or Disable Core Isolation in Windows

 Windows Security will open on the settings screen for Core Isolation.